46 ton correctly sorted waste in Alta

 What could be improved?

-Some customers continued to drive too far forward to the residual waste area, which was solved by marking the drop-off zone more clearly with a white stripe where cars should stop—an important reminder that physical design must be intuitive.
+Some customers continued driving too close to the residual waste area, which was solved by marking the drop-off zone more clearly with a white stripe where cars should stop—an important reminder that physical design must be intuitive.